SJTU-CGM/GIFE-HGT/README.md

     --suffix		<string>	The suffix of genome file in database. (fna)

-    --distant		<string>        The distantly related group. kingdom, phylum or class can be chosen. (kingdom)
+    --distant		<string>        The distantly related group. kingdom or phylum can be chosen. (kingdom)

     --identity		<float>		The threshold of identity.
 Two sequences above this threshold are considered to be similar.
 (0.5)
 ```